-We collaborate with a range of partners including CiCS, N8, Archer and Microsoft to provide you with HPC support on local, regional, national and cloud-based facilities.
+We collaborate with a range of partners including IT Services, N8, Archer and Microsoft to provide you with HPC support on local, regional, national and cloud-based facilities.

-Locally, we assist CiCS in supporting users on their HPC clusters: Iceberg and ShARC.
+Locally, we assist IT Services in supporting users on the University’s HPC clusters, Bessemer and ShARC.
 We are major contributors to their documentation system and can help you with software installation, training and advice on how to make maximum use out of these HPC resources that are free to all members of The University of Sheffield.

-We work with the UK National Supercomputing service, Archer as Archer Champions.
-Our role is to advise users on the access of appropriate computational resources: and in supporting these users to access and exploit these resources appropriately.
+We work with the UK National Supercomputing service, ARCHER2 as HPC Champions.
+Our role is to advise users on the access of appropriate computational resources, and in supporting these users to access and exploit these resources appropriately.

 We have a proven track record in working with PIs to obtain funding for dedicated Research Software Engineering posts and can offer assistance to you for your next grant application.